 - Cystic fibrosis.

 Avoiding milk and dairy products will relieve symptoms in most.
-However, lack of milk and dairy products will result in the loss of a vital source of calcium, especially if the patient is on a vegetarian diet.
-Furthermore, a 2010 systematic review concluded that most patients could tolerate a glass of milk per day.
+However, lack of milk and dairy products can result in the loss of a vital source of calcium, especially if the person is on a vegetarian diet.
+Furthermore, a 2010 systematic review concluded that most people with the condition could tolerate a glass of milk per day.

 Primary lactase deficiency